zionsg/zn-js-form/README.md

             label: 'Username',
             note: 'This field is readonly.',
             noteClasses: ['note'],
-            required: true, // in-built validation if this is true
+            required: true, // in-built validation if this is true and field not disabled/readonly
             fieldClasses: ['field'],
         }));